Mishima Plant (SP)

 Plant tours and workshops

-In FY2022, we accepted 10 plant tours, with a total of 89 visitors (up 54 from the previous year) touring the Mishima Plant.
+In fiscal 2023, we accepted 60 factory tours, with a total of 538 people (+449 people compared to the previous year) visiting the Mishima Factory.

 Plant Tour Information